Skip to main content

 Confidence Factors

-• The materials and construction are fully consistent with late 19th/early 20th-century book production.
+• Construction materials and typography are entirely consistent with late 19th-century mass-market publishing.

 How does authenticity detection work?